PluralKit/PluralKit/README.md

 The configuration file is in JSON format (albeit with a `.conf` extension).
 The following keys are available (using `.` to indicate a nested object level), bolded key names are required:
 * **`PluralKit.Bot.Token`**: the Discord bot token to connect with
 * **`PluralKit.Database`**: the URI of the database to connect to (in [ADO.NET Npgsql format](https://www.connectionstrings.com/npgsql/))
-* `PluralKit.Bot.Prefixes`: an array of command prefixes to use (default `["pk;", "pk!"]`).
+* `PluralKit.Bot.Prefixes`: an array of command prefixes to use (default `["sp;", "sp!"]`).
-* `PluralKit.Bot.ClientId` *(optional)*: the ID of the bot's user account, used when generating invite links through `pk;invite`.
+* `PluralKit.Bot.ClientId` *(optional)*: the ID of the bot's user account, used when generating invite links through `sp;invite`.
 It's automatically determined if not present, but overriding it may be useful for private instances that still want a public invite link.
 * `PluralKit.SentryUrl` *(optional)*: the [Sentry](https://sentry.io/welcome/) client key/DSN to report runtime errors to.
 If absent, disables Sentry integration.
 * `PluralKit.InfluxUrl` *(optional)*: the URL to an [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) server to report aggregate statistics to.
 An example of these stats can be seen on [the public stats page](https://stats.pluralkit.me).
 * `PluralKit.InfluxDb` *(optional)*: the name of an InfluxDB database to report statistics to.
 If either this field or `PluralKit.InfluxUrl` are absent, InfluxDB reporting will be disabled.